deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

     - **Filter**<br>
 Coefficient normally applied.
 The filtering will be heavier as the value increases.<br>
      - **Threshold**<br>
-Defines the limit in the amplitude of the changes from the last average, over this the threshols limit will be triggered and the counter increased.<br>
+Defines the limit in the amplitude of the changes from the last average.
+Exceeding this will increase the threshold counter, while resetting it if under the limit.<br>
      - **Count limit**<br>
-If the readings keep exceeding the threshold limit and the counter becomes greater than this limit, the coefficient will start to be throttled down to improve response.<br>
+If the threshold detection counter becomes greater than this limit, the coefficient will start to be throttled down to improve response.<br>
      - **Step down**<br>
-This is the value that will be subtracted to the coefficient after the threshold counter was exceeded.<br>
+This is the value that will be subtracted to the coefficient each time after the threshold counter was exceeded.<br>
-Every new reading exceeding the threshold will subtract this value, until reaching the min value if the condition doesn't stabilize.<br>
+Every new reading exceeding the threshold will subtract this value in an acumulative way, until reaching the min value if the condition doesn't stabilize.<br>
      - **Min**<br>
 This is the minimum filtering coefficient that the system will be allowed to use.
     - **Reset limit**<br>
-If the difference is huge, exceeding this limit will instantly reset the filter and use the current reading.<br>
+Exceeding this limit will instantly reset the filter and use the current reading.<br>
-This is used when the tip is removed or plugged in, to allow instant response from the system.<br>
+This is used for huge differences, usually when the tip is removed or plugged in, to allow instant response from the system.<br>
     - **Back**<br>
-Return to iron menu.<b>
+Return to iron menu.<br>
   - **Back**<br>
 Return to system menu.<br>

 ---

 ### SYSTEM
 General settings for the controller.<br>
   - **Profile**<br>
 Sets which iron profile (__T12__, __C210__, __C245__) to use.<br>